kooltux/git-cache/README.md

 where *XXXX* stands for **git@proxy** or **me@my.company.com** .

-Refer to installation of the cache server to get full understanding of what have to be set.
+Refer to installation of the cache server to get full understanding of what has to be set.

 **NOTE:** you can also define the variable **GIT_CACHE_SERVER** in your profile